10 tips to ease into Daylight Saving Time | EarthSky.org

-This Sunday (March 12, 2017) at 2 a.m., clocks in most U.S. states will be turned forward one hour.
-Daylight Saving Time begins!
+This Sunday (March 8, 2020) at 2 a.m., clocks in most U.S. states will be turned forward one hour.
+Daylight saving time begins!

 The memory tool for your clocks is spring forward.
 Easy to do with clocks.
 Less easy – for many – with our own bodies.
-We hear that the number of car crashes increases with the start of Daylight Saving Time.
+We hear that the number of car crashes increases with the start of daylight saving time (DST).
 More people have heart attacks.
 Many report feeling groggy or off kilter in the week following.
 Here’s a collection of tips that might help.

 1. Set your alarm for 30 minutes earlier Sunday.